VA Loan Articles

 At one time, all homes purchased with a VA loan were considered assumable, but since then the rules have changed.
-Do you know the circumstances where you are allowed to sell the home and have the seller assume the VA mortgage?
+Lenders and/or the VA need to approve a loan assumption.
+Lenders and servicers are under no obligation to grant them.

-VA home loans may also be assumed if the loan closed before March 1, 1988.
+VA home loans may be freely assumed if the loan closed before March 1, 1988.
 In these cases, the loan assumption is unrestricted--the buyer assumes the VA loan without requiring the approval of the bank or the VA.
-One caveat to this, however--the veteran remains liable for any losses the VA may incur as a result of the loan assumption.
+One caveat to this is that the veteran remains liable for any losses the VA may incur as a result of the loan assumption.
 It's very important to get some VA advice on how to protect yourself before agreeing to this type of sale, as the purchaser may be allowed to sell the home once more and let a third party assume the loan, with the veteran still liable for losses to the VA.

 In cases where VA loans were closed after March 1, 1988, VA loan assumption is not allowed unless you obtain prior approval from the lender.
 Generally, there are two processes for loan assumptions: